Wilkylegreer/cs-2450-uvsim/README.md

 ---

 ## 📥 Input Instructions
 When the program requests input:
-- Type a number (positive or negative) and press Enter.
+- Type a number (positive or negative) into the bottom text box and press Enter.
 - Enter one number at a time as prompted.

 Example:
 ```